samangh/wamplv/README.md

 *   [MediaMongrels' WebSockets toolkit](https://www.vipm.io/package/mediamongrels_ltd_lib_websockets_api/)
 *   [JDP Science's JSONtext toolkit](https://www.vipm.io/package/jdp_science_jsontext/)

-This library is still a work in progress, and one the API is stabilised it will be also distributed as a VIP package.
+This library is still a work in progress and the API is subject to change.
+Once things have stabilised it will be distributed as a VIP package.

 ## Instructions